BobXWu/AntiLeak-Bench/README.md

-# AntiLeak-Bench: Preventing Data Contamination by Automatically Constructing Benchmarks with Updated Real-World Knowledge
+# ACL 2025 (SAC Highlights) - AntiLeakBench: Preventing Data Contamination by Automatically Constructing Benchmarks with Updated Real-World Knowledge

 [![arXiv](https://img.shields.io/badge/arXiv-2412.13670-<COLOR>.svg)](https://arxiv.org/pdf/2412.13670.pdf)

-This repo contains the data and code of our work [AntiLeak-Bench](https://arxiv.org/pdf/2412.13670).
+This repo contains the data and code of our work [AntiLeakBench](https://arxiv.org/pdf/2412.13670).
 We have provided the used test samples at [`./releases`](./releases).